 They create the blocks in the time-tested traditional manner of cold process soaping.
-The method of making the soap allows the manufacturers to produce a wonderful soap without SCI, detergents, foaming agents, dye, or sulfates.
-The non-toxic dish soap is available with several different aromas: apple sage, citrus, lavender lemon, and fragrance-free.
-It ships from Menomonee Falls, Wisconsin, and arrives in 2-3 weeks free from plastic packaging.
+This soap-making process allows the manufacturers to produce a wonderful soap without SCI, detergents, foaming agents, dye, or sulfates.

-WESheep created these blocks of environmentally sound, chemically free, sustainable soaps out of a desire to help eliminate empty, single-use plastic containers like liquid soap bottles.
-Orders ship from West Edmeston, New York, and arrive in less than ten business days.
-WESheep has received 35 5-Star reviews of his dish soap bars and other zero-waste sustainable items he keeps on Etsy.
+WE Sheep created these blocks of environmentally sound, chemically free, sustainable soaps out of a desire to help eliminate empty, single-use plastic containers like liquid soap bottles.

 Some brands are starting to introduce refills in eco-friendly packaging, which means you don’t need to replace the bottle or container every time.
-Some commercial refills still come in plastic bags or sleeves, which are an improvement, but far from actually making for truly zero-waste detergent.
+Some commercial refills still come in plastic bags or sleeves, which are an improvement as they use less plastic, but far from actually making for truly zero-waste detergent.

 However, have a browse of some of the zero waste stores online, and you’re also bound to find refills to suit your cleaning needs should one of the zero waste dish soaps above not quite fit.

 Cleancult dish soap in cartons is one worth checking out on their website for excellent choices of zero-waste dishwashing products.
 You can grab refills shipped carbon neutral.